Britain urges halt to Myanmar clashes to allow vaccination

 The United Kingdom is calling for an immediate and sustained pause in clashes and unrest that have followed the military takeover in Myanmar in order to allow vaccinations against a third wave of COVID-19 that is ravaging the country

-UNITED NATIONS -- The United Kingdom called Tuesday for an immediate and sustained pause in clashes and unrest that have followed the military takeover in Myanmar in order to allow vaccinations against a third wave of COVID-19 that is ravaging the country.
+UNITED NATIONS -- The United Kingdom called Tuesday for an immediate and sustained pause in clashes and unrest in Myanmar to allow vaccinations as an intense COVID-19 surge is ravaging the country.

 Britain’s deputy U.N. ambassador, James Kariuki, told reporters after closed Security Council discussions that the call for a humanitarian pause and a strong international response was joined by Foreign Minister Dato Erywan of Brunei, the new special envoy for Myanmar from the 10-member Association of Southeast Asian Nations who joined the meeting virtually.

-Kariuki said U.N. special envoy Christine Schraner Burgener and U.N. deputy humanitarian chief Ramesh Rajasingham, told the council that the humanitarian crisis in Myanmar is getting worse every day.
+Kariuki said U.N. special envoy Christine Schraner Burgener and U.N. deputy humanitarian chief Ramesh Rajasingham told the council that the humanitarian crisis in Myanmar is worsening daily.

 “Prior to the coup, Myanmar had a strong vaccination record and was developing a COVID-19 plan,” he said.
 “Now, Myanmar’s health system is barely functioning, unacceptable attacks on hospitals, doctors and nurses continue, and only 3% of the population are vaccinated.”

-Myanmar has been struggling with one of the worst COVID-19 surges in Southeast Asia, and the military leadership that seized control rom Nobel Peace Prize laureate Aung San Suu Kyi’s democratically elected government Feb.
-1 has been accused of making it worse by diverting critical medical supplies to itself and its supporters.
+Myanmar has been struggling with one of the worst COVID-19 surges in Southeast Asia, and the military leadership that ousted Nobel Peace Prize laureate Aung San Suu Kyi’s democratically elected government Feb.
+1 has been accused of diverting critical medical supplies to itself and its supporters.

 Last week, Schraner Burgener said that more than 333,000 cases of COVID-19 have been reported in Myanmar, including 3,611 new cases Aug.
 9.